 The survey data has been very interesting and has, it is our belief, broadly fulfilled the objective of gaining in depth information about the views of students.
-In our stance we should however be careful to try to accommodate the views of under-represented student groups at the same time as finding a stance that represents a consensus viewpoint moving forwards.
+In our stance we should be careful to try to accommodate the views of under-represented student groups at the same time as finding a stance that represents a consensus viewpoint moving forwards.
+Not only this but, we should try to cover the broad range topics that have been expressed or highlighted through both this survey and the surrounding discussions that have taken place, for instance our commitment to ensuring the Higher Education Sector commits to support widening access to University such that access to Higher Education is never limited by a student's financial background.
 Perhaps the best place to start this is with the issue that students broadly thought was the most important.